 Column Chooser field definitions

-The Column Chooser allows you to you select which columns are visible in the UI.
+The Column Chooser allows you to you select which columns are visible in the web interface.
 You may also drag and drop any of the columns to rearrange their order, sort on some of the columns as indicated by the Sortable? column, or export some columns to CSV format as indicated by the Exportable? column.
 Rearranging the order of columns, adding or removing columns, sorting, and filtering changes will persist across the Devices and Sites pages.

 NOTE The Column Chooser will not be displayed for tables if there are no rows in the table.